HerreraManuel/Group1/README.md

     Repository Analyzer will....

-    Metrics.java is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.
+    Metrics is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.

 &nbsp;